-347 contracts related to purchases under \$5,000.

-692 purchase orders related to purchase \$5,000 - \$49,999.

-312 purchase orders related to purchases \$50,000 or over.
+- 302 contracts related to purchases under \$5,000 - 742 purchase orders related to purchase \$5,000 \$49,999 - 296 purchase orders related to purchases \$50,000 or over

-Strategic Sourcing and Contract staff continue to educate and collaborate with schools and departments to ensure purchases are made in alignment with policy and applicable guidelines.
+Strategic Sourcing and Contracting staff continue to educate and collaborate with schools and departments to ensure purchases are made in alignment with policy and applicable guidelines.

 The number of after-the-fact purchase orders and contracts continues to improve year over year.
-As purchasing compliance improves, staff are able to focus on proactive work to create efficiencies and leverage purchasing power to create cost savings.
-Specifically, there is opportunity to maximize value and create efficiencies related to evaluating purchases from a larger, District-wide lens, or cumulative perspective.
+As purchasing compliance improves, staff can focus on proactive work to create efficiencies and leverage purchasing power to create cost savings.
+Specifically, there is an opportunity to maximize value and create efficiencies related to evaluating purchases from a larger, District-wide lens, or cumulative perspective.

-Based on the evidence provided above, the District has met the expectations outlinedin Executive Limitation (EL) 2.6.4. during the period monitored.
+Based on the evidence provided above, the District has met the expectations outlined in Executive Limitation (EL) 2.6.4. during the period monitored.